[an error occurred while processing this directive] About Pam Portugal Waltaka

 /

-I will be 80 soon, and proud of it.
-Even with all the complications, being alive is amazing.
+I am 82.
+Including the complications, being alive is amazing.

 I have been working on website content and coding since 1993, when I had the privilege of providing content for one of NASA's very first websites.
 In 1995 I launched my own site.
 I still write the HTML for my pages.
-Just stubborn I guess.
-I only know how to do super-simple stuff.
-Someday I may learn how to do pull-down menus and comment options.
+Except for imagemaps, I only know how to do the most basic webwork.
+The reason I don't make pull-down menus is because I do not know how.

 That thing on the left is an imagemap.
 You click on part of the image and it takes you to another page.
 Image maps went out of style when web developers realized users often did not have the band width to download big images.
 That was in the 90s.
 I think imagemaps are a good idea now.